LibreELEC/documentation/configure/pulseaudio.md

 * `pactl load-module <name>` to load a pulseaudio module (not all are loaded by default)
 * `pactl set-default-sink` to set the pulseaudio output device
 * `pactl set-default-source` to set the pulseaudio input device
-* `pactl info` to check the currentt sink/source configuration
+* `pactl info` to check the current sink/source configuration

 Sample `pactl info` output: